HttpWatch Help Version 16.x

 https://microsoftedge.microsoft.com/addons/detail/ihodeahpecekdbmeinbkimbmnaogdnip

-The HttpWatch extension icon may be hidden on the main Edge toolbar but can be accessed by dragging the right hand side of the Location (URL) edit control to the left.
-This will show any hidden extensions.
+The HttpWatch icon may be hidden on the toolbar.
+If so, drag the right-hand side of the address bar to the left to reveal hidden extensions.

-Once you have HttpWatch displayed in the browser, press the Record button to start recording HTTP requests.
+Once HttpWatch is open, click the Record button to start capturing network requests.

-If you are using the free Basic Edition then extended HTTP information is only displayed for sites in the Alexa Top 20 or httpwatch.com.
+If you are using the free Basic Edition, detailed information is limited to sites in the Alexa Top 20 and httpwatch.com.

 Viewing Log Files in HttpWatch Studio

-1. Click on the HttpWatch Studio icon in the Start->Programs->HttpWatch folder
+1. Click the HttpWatch Studio icon in Start->Programs->HttpWatch

-3. Select the Open in HttpWatch Studio checkbox when saving the log file in IE, Edge or Chrome
+3. Select the Open in HttpWatch Studio option when saving a log file in Edge or Chrome

 Uninstalling HttpWatch